BP urges more oil, gas investment while speeding energy transition

 Energy transition has to be orderly to maintain its pace as emission levels have risen since the Paris conference on climate change in 2015, despite global efforts, he said.

-The Paris-based energy watchdog International Energy Agency expects global oil demand to hit a record 2.2 million barrels per day this year.
+The Paris-based energy watchdog International Energy Agency (IEA) expects global oil demand to climb by 2.2 million barrels per day (bpd) in 2023 to reach a record high of 102.2 million bpd.

 Looney said his company would invest 40% of its capital on energy transition projects by the middle of this decade and 50% by the end of the decade.
 "We will invest between $55 and $65 billion as BP this decade in energy transition growth engines," he said.